pupil-labs/pupil-docs/developer-docs/dependecies/macos.md

   </div>
 </div>

-Trigger the install of the Command Line Tolls (CLT) by typing this in your terminal and letting MacOS install the tools required:
+Trigger the install of the Command Line Tools (CLT) by typing this in your terminal and letting MacOS install the tools required:

 ```bash
 git